 Diane V. Cirincione-Jampolsky, Ph.D.: Founder & Executive Director, Attitudinal Healing International

 Diane, the Founder and Executive Director of Attitudinal Healing International, has committed her life to the teachings of unconditional love and forgiveness.
-She holds a B.S. in Organizational Behavior as well as a Masters and Ph.D. in Clinical Psychology.
-She is currently on the faculty of the University of Hawaii, John A. Burns School of Medicine, Department of Complimentary and Alternative Medicine.
-Diane also serves as President of the Jampolsky Outreach Foundation, a non-profit foundation that supports culturally appropriate adaptations of Attitudinal Healing worldwide.
+She holds a Masters in Counseling Psychology and a Ph.D. in Clinical Psychology.
+Diane serves as President of the Jampolsky Outreach Foundation, a non-profit foundation that supports culturally appropriate adaptations of Attitudinal Healing worldwide.

 Diane is a businesswoman, therapist, international lecturer, and author/co-author of seven books in multiple languages.
-She has worked in 54 countries and lectured in universities and organizations around the world.
+She has worked in 61 countries and lectured in universities and organizations around the world.
 In addition to her corporate career, Diane has founded and owned six companies and she has served on several Boards.
+Currently Dr. Cirincione-Jampolsky serves on the Board of Directors of the Unstoppable Foundation as well as the Board of Trustees of the World Business Academy and the California Institute of Integral Studies.

-From 1982-1992 Diane traveled to Russia, China, and Central America through the project Children As Teachers of Peace, helping to support youth in conflict-torn countries.
+From 1982-1992 both Diane and Jerry traveled to Russia, China, and Central America through the project Children As Teachers of Peace, helping to support youth in conflict-torn countries.
 In 1987, she co-founded the national AIDS Hotline for Kids along with creating the World Health Organization’s Aids educational maxim: “I have AIDS – Please Hug Me – I Can’t Make You Sick.”
-Diane is the visionary and co-producer of three documentaries and is the recipient of over a dozen international humanitarian awards including the National Caring Institute Award, the World Health Foundation Integrated Medicine Award, the Soviet-American Citizen Award, the Jehan Sadat Peace Prize, and the Ghandi-King Season for Non Violence Award.
+They are the visionaries and co-producers of three documentaries and are the recipients of over a dozen international humanitarian awards, including the National Caring Institute Award, the World Health Foundation Integrated Medicine Award, the Soviet-American Citizen Award, the Jehan Sadat Peace Prize, the Ghandi-King Season for Non Violence Award, and the Mindful Heroes Award.

-For a brief bio and lecture, seminar and workshop information for Dr. Diane Cirincione-Jampolsky click here.
+For more information on Dr. Diane Cirincione-Jampolsky click here.

 Trish has trained hundreds of facilitators, and has assisted in the development of centers and programs around the world.
 Her special interest is working in prisons and with at-risk youth.